-Brits recall heartbreaking lockdown sacrifices they made – the same day Boris Johnson attended a party
+Brits recall heartbreaking lockdown sacrifices they made — the same day Boris Johnson attended a party

-A leaked email with the words “bring your own booze!” suggests Johnson’s private secretary invited some 100 staff to a party at the garden of the prime minister’s residence.
+A leaked email with the words “bring your own booze!” suggests that Johnson’s private secretary invited about 100 staff to a party at the garden of the prime minister’s residence.
 An estimated 40 people reportedly took part in the event — including Johnson and his wife, Carrie.
-On Wednesday, Johnson apologized for attending the party but said that at the time, he “believed this was a work event.”
+On Wednesday, Johnson apologized for attending the party but said that at the time he “believed this was a work event.”

-The news has enraged and devastated Britons because May 2020 was a time when citizens were being urged to stay at home and limit social contact to stop the spread of a virus that would go on to claim more than 150,712 lives in the United Kingdom.
+The news has enraged and devastated Britons because May 2020 was a time when citizens were being urged to stay at home and limit social contact to stop the spread of a virus that would go on to claim more than 150,712 lives in Britain.

-Hundreds have taken to social media to recall their activities around the time of the party — including socially distanced funerals, isolating hospital visits, and grieving relatives who had died far from their loved ones because of the restrictions.
+Hundreds have taken to social media to recall their activities around the time of the party — including socially distanced funerals and isolating hospital visits.

-“It feels like such a betrayal,” 44-year-old Donna Speed told The Washington Post during a tearful interview on Tuesday.
+“It feels like such a betrayal,” 44-year-old Donna Speed told The Washington Post during a tearful interview Tuesday.
 “The people flouting the rules were meant to keep us safe.”

+Britain’s Boris Johnson apologizes amid national anger over controversial lockdown party at his residence

 On the evening of May 20, the same day Johnson attended Number 10′s boozy gathering — and the same day at least 353 people died of the coronavirus — Speed found her mother, whom she had not seen for months because of the restrictions, dead and alone in her home.

-Brits were allowed to meet only one other person from outside their household, and this had to take place at an outdoors public place, with two-meter (six-and-a-half-foot) social distancing in place, meaning no physical contact was allowed.
+Brits were allowed to meet only one other person from outside their household, and this had to take place at an outdoor public place, with two-meter (six-and-a-half-foot) social distancing in place, meaning no physical contact was allowed.
 People were not allowed to go into one another’s homes or gardens.
 At the time, there was no vaccine.

-Speed and her three siblings had stuck to the social distancing rules despite their concerns for their mother, 63-year-old Frances Speed, who had been suffering from a stomach ulcer and living alone since the death of her husband, Robert, from cancer 18 months earlier.
+Speed and her three siblings had stuck to the social distancing rules despite their concerns for their mother, 63-year-old Frances Speed, who had been suffering from a stomach ulcer and living alone since the death of her husband, Robert Speed, from cancer 18 months earlier.

 By May 20, Donna Speed made the difficult decision to drive 40 minutes to her mother’s house in Bath.
 “She hadn’t answered our calls,” she explained.
 “I expected her to be asleep.”

-Instead, she found her mother had died at home, after her stomach ulcer ruptured.
+Instead, she found her mother had died at home after her stomach ulcer ruptured.

-Frances Speed had been given medication from doctors — but was reluctant to seek further treatment because of the government’s continuous reminders that health-care workers were being pushed to their limits, her daughter said.
+Frances Speed had been given medication from doctors — but was reluctant to seek further treatment because of the government’s continuous reminders that health-care workers with the National Health Service (NHS) were being pushed to their limits, her daughter said.

-“She didn’t want to pressure the NHS,” Donna Speed said, adding that her mother had been so thankful for the care her late husband had received in the hospital during his illness that she did not want to be a burden on the free health service — which many in Britain regard as a national treasure.
+“She didn’t want to pressure the NHS,” Donna Speed said.
+She added that her mother was so thankful for the care her late husband had received in the hospital during his illness that she did not want to be a burden on the free health service — which many in Britain regard as a national treasure.

 Fifteen people attended Frances Speed’s funeral on June 8, with family members in Ireland unable to attend because of travel restrictions.
-Despite their grief, the family stuck to the rules on attendees numbers and social distancing.
-“We wanted to do our bit,” Donna Speed said, adding that she was unable to embrace her three sisters at the funeral due to social distancing measures.
+Despite their grief, the family stuck to the rules on numbers of attendees and social distancing.

+“We wanted to do our bit,” Donna Speed said, adding that she was unable to embrace her three sisters at the funeral because they observed social distancing measures.

-Now, she says, “I do so wish that I had visited her in lockdown.
-I would have seen that she needed medical attention, and it could have saved her life.”
+Now, she said: “I do so wish that I had visited her in lockdown.
+I would have seen that she needed medical attention, and it could have saved her life.

 “I’d give anything to go back and give her a hug,” she continued.